modezair/MPN-Specification/README.md

     Name table size.

 <NOTE: For each section (except Resources), if the compressed flag is activated, first follows 4 bytes
  for the size of the compressed data, and then the compressed data.
-The uncompressed size is the size of the given section.>
+The uncompressed size is the given size of the section.
+(More research is required.)>

 <Section Code, Size = szCode> ...
+    The program code.
+    All instructions are 4-byte aligned, which means that if the code size, given by szCode, is not 4-byte aligned, then something is wrong.

 <Section InitData, Size = szInitData> ...
     Initialized data.